jhamman56/James-Final-Portfolio/project3/README.md

 - Focuses on any user who would like to learn more about space tourism
 - Provides a pleasing user experience to browse and learn about space tourism
 - It was a team project that would fill criteria for an assignment to showcase my learnings in basic web development
-- The entire sit focuses on accessiblity and ease of access - the navigation bar and HTML displays are both visually appealing and intuitave to navigate
+- The entire site focuses on accessiblity and ease of access - the navigation bar and HTML displays are both visually appealing and intuitave to navigate